sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Certain weapons, such as grenade launchers (see Ranged Weapons), allow you to launch grenades longer distances without throwing them.

 ***Concussion.*** Each creature within 10 feet makes a Dexterity saving throw.
 On a failed save, the target takes 1d6 thunder damage and is knocked prone.
-On a success, the target takes half as much damage and isnít knocked prone.
+On a success, the target takes half as much damage and isn√≠t knocked prone.

 ***EMP.*** Each creature within 10 feet makes a Dexterity saving throw.
 On a failure, any electronic devices the creature is wearing or carrying cease to function

-until the end of the creatureís next turn.
+until the end of the creature√≠s next turn.
 Unattended devices in that area automatically fail the save.
 Constructs in the area also take 1d6 lightning damage on a failed save.

 ***Flash.*** Each creature within 10 feet makes a Constitution saving throw, and is blinded for 1 minute on a failure.
 A blinded creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.